 Clinton visited every county of New York in an effort to stave off the inevitable charge that she was a “carpetbagger.”
 Recruited to run in part because her “star power” could counteract that of her presumptive Republican opponent, New York City Mayor Rudy Giuliani, Clinton’s chances improved when Giuliani dropped out of the race due to health issues and controversies around the recent dissolution of his marriage.
 His replacement, Rick Lazio, raised tens of millions of dollars but ultimately garnered only 43 percent of the vote to Clinton’s 55.

 Although the news was overshadowed nationally by the presidential election, which was too close to call and would not be decided until December, Clinton’s election received equal billing with the presidential saga on the front page of the New York Times.
 Though she had been a public, political figure for much of her life, winning a campaign for federal office marked an important moment in her career.
-After one term in the senate, she would vie for the Democratic nomination for president in 2008, fighting a hard but unsuccessful campaign against Barack Obama.
-She went on to serve as Obama’s Secretary of State and eventually win the nomination, becoming the first woman in a major party to do so, before winning the popular vote but losing the 2016 election to Donald Trump.
+After one term in the senate, she would vie for the Democratic nomination for president in 2008, fighting a hard but unsuccessful campaign against Barack Obama; afterwards she went on to serve as Obama’s Secretary of State.
+Clinton ran for president again in the 2016 election, winning the Democratic nomination and becoming the first woman chosen to lead a major U.S. political party.
+She ultimately won the popular vote but lost the election to Donald Trump, who served one term.